 The relationship between a customer and a credit card issuer is extensively regulated by federal and state consumer protection and related laws and regulations.
 While we are not a credit card issuer, these laws affect some of our operations because the majority of our receivables were originated through credit card transactions.
 The laws and regulations applicable to credit card issuers, among other things, impose disclosure requirements when a credit card account is advertised, when it is applied for and when it is opened, at the end of monthly billing cycles, and at year-end.
 Federal law requires, among other things, that credit card issuers disclose to consumers the interest rates, fees, grace periods, and balance calculation methods associated with their credit card accounts.
 Some laws prohibit discriminatory practices in connection with the extension of credit.
-If the originating institution fails to comply with applicable statutes, rules, and regulations, it could create claims and rights for the customers that would reduce or eliminate their obligations under their receivables, and have a possible material adverse effect on us.
+If the originating institution fails to comply with applicable statutes, rules, and regulations under their receivables, and have a possible material adverse effect on us.
 When we acquire receivables, we generally require the originating institution to contractually indemnify us against losses caused by its failure to comply with applicable statutes, rules, and regulations relating to the receivables before they are sold to us.